Volvo, Geely to deepen ties, share small car plant

-SHANGHAI (Reuters) - Swedish car maker Volvo announced on Wednesday moves deepening cooperation with its Chinese parent Zhejiang Geely Holding Group Co - a tie-up that's shaping up to show that China can make a success of buying consumer brands.
+SHANGHAI, Nov 2 (Reuters) - Swedish carmaker Volvo is expected to announce later on Wednesday a series of moves deepening cooperation with its Chinese parent Zhejiang Geely Holding Group Co - a tie-up that's shaping up to show that China can make a success of buying consumer brands.

-Volvo's global chief executive Hakan Samuelsson and Geely Chairman Li Shufu said the two firms will soon start producing cars at a joint assembly plant in Taizhou, in eastern Zhejiang province.
+Volvo's global CEO Hakan Samuelsson and Geely chairman Li Shufu are expected to say the two firms will soon start producing cars at a joint assembly plant in Taizhou, in the eastern Zhejiang province.

-The plant, operated by Volvo and expected to start gradually ramping up production this quarter, will produce compact cars based on an "advanced" vehicle architecture the two companies have jointly developed in Sweden.
-Both Volvo and Geely are expected to produce small cars at the plant based on that Compact Modular Architecture (CMA) platform - for both domestic and export markets.

-Volvo is trying to create "synergies and economies of scale", Samuelsson said in Shanghai on Wednesday, "by sharing development-intensive components: engines, transmissions, suspension parts and brakes", and by sharing manufacturing facilities.
+"We're placing China manufacturing and export at the centre of our industrial strategy, and deepening our industrial synergies with Geely," added the person, who did not want to be identified because the move has not yet been made public.

 Volvo began exporting its China-made cars last year, shipping its S60 Inscription to the United States.

-The Taizhou plant will be Volvo's third assembly site in China, along with Daqing and one in Chengdu in western China.
-The car maker also has two plants in Europe, and is building a new plant in South Carolina in the United States.

-Geely raised auto industry eyebrows when it bought Volvo from Ford (F.N) for $1.8 billion six years ago.
-Few saw any obvious synergies in marrying a premium Western marquee with a Chinese entry brand.
+Geely raised auto industry eyebrows when it bought Volvo from Ford for $1.8 billion six years ago.
+Few saw any obvious synergies in marrying a premium Western marque with a Chinese entry brand.

 But the two appear to be making it work.